 2. Provide other supporting documents that justify or explain your budget.

-Application deadline for the 1st competition is September 29.
+Application deadline for the first competition is September 29.

 Note: The September 2017 competition is directed primarily to Undergraduate students.